guotong1988/guotong1988.github.io/core_research/_posts/2025-10-01-unified-nlp.md

 The main reason is that the dataset has a certain number of noisy and badcase data.
 In this paper, we present a unified relabeling framework for NLP tasks.
 In this paper, 'NLP' refers to a specific NLP task, such as NER, text classification, specific text generation, etc..
 Specifically, we define 'NLP tasks' as those that can be solved by the 'data-cover' paradigm.
 'LLM tasks', on the other hand, refer to the paradigm that relies on trillion-token pre-training and million-token post-training data.

 We study two relabeling targets (Fig. 1).
 The first is instance-level relabeling: we identify noisy and badcase data and correct their labels with a human annotator or an LLM.
 The second is prompt-level relabeling: instead of correcting training labels, we iteratively refine the LLM annotation prompt using badcases from a human-annotated test set, then use the refined prompt to label data for the small model.
+Prompt-level relabeling has two variants (Fig. 2): one refines the prompt from the LLM's own test-set badcases and then labels the training set once; the other closes the loop through the small model, refining the prompt from the small model's test-set badcases, re-labeling the training set, and retraining.
 Our idea can apply to a broad set of deep learning industry applications.

 ### 2. Method